ljmoody/myrepo/2_a_new_day.md

 - Just relax and let it flow.
 - You create the dream - then you bring it into your world.
 - The secret to doing anything is believing that you can do it.
 Anything that you believe you can do strong enough, you can do. _Anything._ As long as you **believe**.

+### Additions

+These are additions to the file.
+Next, we'll create a pull request to pull these changes into the existing gh-pages branch.